Why I Am No Longer a Roman Catholic: Part 3 – Sola Scriptura

 The Roman Catholic Church taught that the authority of the bishops and Pope (the magisterium) could overrule the Scriptures.
 Only the bishops and Pope could properly interpret the Bible; therefore, their decisions regarding what it meant overruled what anyone else might think.
 They introduced extrabibical doctrines and practices, such as the Mass, the Immaculate Conception, the Assumption of Mary, purgatory, holy days of obligation, and indulgences.
 Until the invention of the printing press, most common people were not able to read the Bible in their own language, putting them at the mercy of church teachers, who sometimes hid, twisted, or flatly contradicted the meaning.

-Sola scriptura meant that the people could turn directly to the Bible without going through the mediation of the Roman Catholic Church.
+Sola scriptura means that people can read and understand the Bible without going through the mediation of the Roman Catholic Church.

-Secondly, the Bible teaches that we are saved simply by believing what the Bible teaches, especially regarding faith in our Lord.
+The Bible teaches that we are saved simply by believing what it teaches, especially regarding faith in our Lord Jesus, which is called the gospel.
 Over the centuries, the Roman Catholic Church introduced several other “necessary” ingredients, which kept people dependent on the church as the mediator between them and God.
 This “adding” to the gospel is clearly condemned in the Bible.

-Sola scriptura meant that people no longer needed to use the church to get to God.
-He was directly accessible to them.
+Sola scriptura means that people no longer need the church to relate to God.
+He is directly accessible to all of us.

-Thirdly, even though some scriptures are difficult to understand, even for trained interpreters, the general meaning and teaching of the Bible can be understood by the average person, even a child.
+Even though some scriptures are difficult to understand, even for trained interpreters, the general meaning and teaching of the Bible can be understood by the average person, even a child.
+People no longer have to depend on a church hierarchy to understand the Bible.
+The Holy Spirit can teach them.

 But you have received the Holy Spirit, and he lives within you, so you don’t need anyone to teach you what is true.
 For the Spirit teaches you everything you need to know, and what he teaches is true—it is not a lie.
 So just as he has taught you, remain in fellowship with Christ.
 1 John 2:27 (NLT) —